 Further, they are pre-engineered to meet local wind, snow, and seismic design requirements of your location – no matter your location!

-SteelMaster uses industrial-strength, commercial-grade 20 gauge steel panels, unlike competitors who often use 22’ – 26’ gauge to cut corners.
+SteelMaster uses industrial-strength, commercial-grade steel panels in a minimum of 22 gauge thickness.
 Our panels are backed by a 30 year warranty, and coated with a top of the line anti-corrosion agent, Galvalume Plus.

 You can be confident that the building will have minimal maintenance costs and stand the test of time.